 3. The Seven Sisters of Nags Head

-The Seven Sisters is known today as an area located in Manteo near milepost 14.
+The Seven Sisters is known today as an area located in Nags Head near milepost 14.
 The area got its name during the end of the Civil War when a slaveowner released his seven slaves to return to their homeland.
 These seven slaves, all sisters, disappeared the next day after their release when a large storm bombarded the region...leaving seven large sand dunes in its wake.

 4. Manteo's Roanoke Island Inn and Pioneer Theatre